 The o-vertex corresponding to $x_i$ (or, $\overline{x_i}$) in $C_j$ is denoted as $o_{i,j}$ (respectively, $\overline{o}_{{i},j}$).
 Two more o-vertices of $x_i$ are denoted as $o_{i,0}$ and $\overline{o}_{{i},0}$ respectively.
-The embedding points corresponding to o-vertices are called \emph{o-points} (Figure \ref{varpat}).
-For each $x_i$, o-points are embedded on two distinct vertical lines of $\xi$ called the \emph{left o-line} and \emph{right o-line} of $x_i$, respectively (Figure \ref{varpat}).
+The embedding points corresponding to o-vertices are called \emph{o-points} (Figures \ref{varpat} and \ref{3SAT}).
+For each $x_i$, o-points are embedded on two distinct vertical lines of $\xi$ called the \emph{left o-line} and \emph{right o-line} of $x_i$, respectively (Figures \ref{varpat} and \ref{3SAT}).
 The left o-line and right o-line contain all the o-points corresponding to $x_i$ and $\overline{x_i}$, respectively.
 The o-points embedded on the left o-line (or, the right o-line) are called the \emph{left o-points} (respectively, \emph{right o-points}) of $x_i$ and their corresponding vertices are called the \emph{left o-vertices} (respectively, \emph{right o-vertices}) of $x_i$.
 The o-points need to be blocked by l-points from their corresponding t-points (both described later).
 If too many l-points are utilized in blocking the o-points from t-points, then the l-points cannot be used to block the visibility between c-points (also described later) from some other embedding points.
 This leads to unsatisfied visibility constraints.
 We denote the topmost embedding points of the left and right o-lines of $x_i$ by $x_{i,l}$ and $x_{i,r}$ respectively.